n0tjohnny/tribanft/docs/CONFIGURATION.md

 # Enable verbose logging (debug mode)
 verbose = false

-# Skip automatic integrity verification on startup (faster but risky)
+# Disable startup integrity verification (faster but risky)
 skip_verify = false

+# Minimum expected IPs in blacklist (anti-corruption protection)
+# If blacklist drops below this threshold and loses >50% of IPs, write is blocked
+# Set to 0 to disable protection (not recommended)
+min_expected_ips = 1000

-# Service user/group (systemd only)
+# User and group for service execution (systemd only)
 service_user = root
 service_group = root
 ```

+**Advanced Settings Explained**:

+- **verbose**: Enable debug-level logging for troubleshooting
+- **skip_verify**: Disable integrity checks on startup (only use for emergency performance - disables corruption detection)
+- **min_expected_ips**: Anti-corruption threshold - prevents accidental mass deletion of blacklist entries
+- **service_user/service_group**: User and group for systemd service execution (requires root for NFTables access)

 **Warning**: `skip_verify = true` disables corruption detection.
 Only use for emergency performance.